-For example, perhaps your existing employer titles your job “member service associate” but most employers use the title “customer service representative.”
+For example, perhaps your existing employer entitles your job “member service associate” but most employers use the title “customer service representative.”

 Searching on the term “member service associate” won’t get you the results you need if your target is a customer service representative job.